 Associates are drawn to Morris James because of the firm's environment of mutual respect, which promotes mentoring, and skill development.
 The size of the firm is also advantageous to new attorneys who want the opportunity to take on significant responsibility at an early stage.
-Fewer attorneys mean more opportunities to work on interesting, challenging, sophisticated issues, and more opportunities to learn by doing.
+Fewer attorneys means more opportunities to work on interesting, challenging, sophisticated issues, and more opportunities to learn by doing.

 Morris James looks for academically strong candidates - those in the top third of their class - who are flexible in their practice of law and seek to understand and achieve client goals.
 Our attorneys also value the following qualities:

 - Clear thinking